khalidabuhakmeh/Htmx.Net/Readme.md

 ![](https://raw.githubusercontent.com/bigskysoftware/htmx/master/www/img/htmx_logo.1.png)

 This is a package designed to add server side helper methods for `HttpRequest` and `HttpResponse`.
 This makes working with [htmx](https://htmx.org/) server-side concepts simpler.
+You should also consider reading about [Hyperscript](https://hyperscript.org/), an optional companion project for HTMX.

 ## Htmx Extension Methods